TorchSpigot/Torch/README.md

 ===========
 The main repository of TorchSpigot

-High performance Spigot fork that aims to fix gameplay, inconsistencies and multi-threaded computing, based on Paper/TacoSpigot/HOSE
+High performance Spigot fork that aims to fix gameplay, inconsistencies and multi-threaded computing.
+'Current developing version:  1.9.4'